-Psychological abuse is common, but too few people understand the definition of this well enough to spot it at an early stage, and therefore prevent this from becoming worse.
+Psychological abuse (sometimes referred to as emotional abuse) is common, but too few people understand the definition of this well enough to spot it at an early stage, and therefore prevent this from becoming worse.
 Without the visible signs of physical abuse, psychological abuse can stay hidden for years.
 Psychological abuse may start small at first and build into something that can be frightening and threatening.

 - Exclusion from meaningful events or activities

 - Insulting or isolating the person

 - Threatening the person or threatening to take away something that is important.